harekrishnarai/Vulnerable-GHA-Exercise/40-github-actions-ctf/README.md

 **Solution:**

 Use a kernel exploit to gain root access to the host machine and then read the contents of the `/root/flag.txt` file.

+## Organizer Instructions

+### Setting up the repository

+1. Create a new repository for the CTF.
+2. Add the vulnerable workflows to the `.github/workflows` directory.

+### Creating the flags

+1. For challenge 1, create a file called `flag.txt` in the root of the repository with the flag.
+2. For challenge 2, create a secret called `FLAG` with the flag.
+3. For challenge 3, create a file called `flag.txt` in the `/root` directory of the self-hosted runner with the flag.

+### Managing secrets

+1. For challenge 2, you will need to create a secret called `FLAG` with the flag.

+### Setting up the self-hosted runner

+1. For challenge 3, you will need to set up a self-hosted runner.
+You can find instructions on how to do this in the [GitHub documentation](https://docs.github.com/en/actions/hosting-your-own-runners/adding-self-hosted-runners).

+### Running the CTF

+1. Once you have set up the repository and the challenges, you can invite users to participate in the CTF.
+2. To verify the solutions, you can check the workflow logs for the correct output.